 Where do you find your tutors?

 All of RTC’s tutors and coaches are carefully selected for their intuitive, innate teaching talent, their empathy and ability to connect with students, and their exceptional content knowledge.
-Most of our tutors are in Pennsylvania, where our company is physically located; as a national company that serves our students virtually, we also have exceptional tutors and coaches across the country.
+Many of our tutors are in Pennsylvania, where our company is physically located; as a national company that serves our students virtually, we also have exceptional tutors and coaches across the country.

 How do you make a tutor match?